alpertungakin/chek-validation_info_view/README.md

 # CHEK Validation Info Viewer

 This is a lightweight Flask-based web application for uploading, validating, and visualizing [CityJSON](https://www.cityjson.org/) files.
-It leverages the [CHEK Validator](https://defs-dev.opengis.net/chek-validator) to validate CityJSON data against SHACL profiles and converts the data to a GLB format for 3D visualization.
+It leverages the [CHEK Validator](https://defs-dev.opengis.net/chek-validator) to validate CityJSON data against building profiles (SHACL) and converts the data to a GLB format for 3D visualization.

 ## 🚀 Features

-- Upload a CityJSON file and convert it to a 3D GLB model.
-- Validate CityJSON against standard or custom SHACL profiles via CHEK.
+- Validates CityJSON against standard or custom SHACL profiles via the CHEK validator backend.
+- Fetches and parses the validation results for a user-friendly representation.
-- Download the resulting GLB model for visualization.
+- Visualizes the validation results on the 3D model view by highlighting
-- Proxy-based validation to handle CORS and simplify client-side logic.

 ## 🛠️ Tech Stack